jannisioannidis/Windows-8.1-updater/README.md

 **Prerequisites**
 To be able to use this script you must have:
 1. The dotnet runtime installed.
 You can find that here: https://dotnet.microsoft.com/en-us/download
 2. The Windows Phone common packaging tools.
-You can find their installer here: https://mega.nz/file/7I5GyDTJ#P_-fRVi3oQsfsVecLD_6w5FLH5xhVFDS7AEC9V73qgA
+You can find the installer here: https://mega.nz/file/7I5GyDTJ#P_-fRVi3oQsfsVecLD_6w5FLH5xhVFDS7AEC9V73qgA

 **Usage**
 1. Clone or download and extract the repo